porygon1/SolutionEngineering_Python/CONTRIBUTING.md

-# 🤝 Contributing to Spotify Music Recommendation System
+# 🤝 Contributing to Spotify Music Recommendation

-Thank you for your interest in contributing to the Spotify Music Recommendation System!
+Thank you for your interest in contributing to the Spotify Music Recommendation project!
 This guide will help you get started with contributing to the project.

 ## 📋 Table of Contents